Skip to main content

 Interns

 Get credit for working and learning through an Internship through your department.
 Past Interns have come from Anthropology, English, Higher Education, History, and Parks and Recreation departments.
-Interns assist with a variety of museum related tasks that can include artifact description, handling, and cleaning; school program support; graphic design; exhibit design, light construction, interior design.
-Must possess attention to detail and ability to work alone; reading and writing skill; interest in historical research.
+Interns assist with a variety of museum related tasks that can include artifact description, handling, and cleaning; K-12 program support; graphic design; exhibit design, light construction, interior design.
+Must possess attention to detail; willingness to work alone and in groups; reading and writing skill; and interest in historical research.

 Office of Web Services